Transmission Fluid Change Cost: What You'll Actually Pay in 2026

 305 Laguna Dr, Rohnert Park | Mon-Thu 7:30-5, Fri 7-4

 Stick to the schedule.
 The cheapest fluid change is the one you do on time.
-Skipping fluid changes does not save money — it accelerates wear that leads to a transmission rebuild costing $3,000 or more.
+Skipping fluid changes does not save money — it accelerates wear that can lead to a major transmission rebuild.

 Frequently Asked Questions